lbenedetto/voiden/README.md

 ## Why Voiden

+Voiden is an offline, truly Git Native API client that helps developers build and test APIs like they code.
+With a programmable interface and an agent-friendly CLI, Voiden adapts to how engineers already work.

 Voiden is for developers, testers, and technical writers who want API work to feel like code instead of a SaaS dashboard.

+Features:

 - Keep requests, notes, and reusable API building blocks (endpoint, auth, params, body) in the same `.void` files.
 - Work in Markdown and structured blocks instead of opaque collections locked inside an app.